Chorus-bdd/Chorus/pages/builtInHandlers/ChorusContext/ChorusContext.md

 The keys in the context Map are always Strings, and the values may be any Java object.

-However, if you are using Chorus' Remoting, we recommend only storing the following values in the context,
+However, if you are using Chorus' Remoting, we recommend only storing the following value types in the context,

 These types will be compatible with language-neutral remoting protocols which are under development: